JTGD1/wealth-mgmt/README.md

-**Financial Health Toolkit v1.0**
+**Portfoly v1.0**  *by Justin Davda*

-Software to aid with the reporting and monitoring of financial asset portfolios, for Financial Advisors
+Tools to help with the monitoring and analysis of diverse financial asset portfolios, for Financial Advisors and HNW individuals.

-*by Justin Davda*
+This application offers the following features:

+- Graphical display of point-in-time portfolio allocation across asset classes
+- Graphical display of historical trends in net worth history & asset allocation
+- Automatic email alerts for large prices moves on publically-traded assets
+- In-application portfolio construction and maintenance tools

+*Originally created as a term project for TECH 2335 (Programming in Python and the Fundamentals of Software Development) @ NYU Stern*

+##
+##

 **To run:**